pybricks/pybricks-micropython/lib/pbio/README.md

 implemented for each platform.
 These header files are not intended to be used outside of this library.

-The `include/pbio` directory contains the public header files for the library.
+The `include/pbio` directory contains the public header files for the main library.

+The `include/pbsys` directory contains the public header files for the system-level library functions.

 The `src` directory contains the main library source code.

+The `sys` directory contains platform-specific code used when this library is used as the "operating system" for a programmable brick.